axeon-software/Babylon_Runtime/docs/tutorials.md

   - ``` _r("p*") ``` will return all elements where names start with _p_,
   - ``` _r("*Cube*01") ``` will return all elements which contains _Cube_ in their names and end with _01_.

-Time to write our patch:
+Time to enhance our patch:

 ```javascript
     _r.launch(